scala/docs.scala-lang/_overviews/scala3-book/scala-for-javascript-devs.md

 a /= 2      // 2
 ```

-JavaScript doesn’t differentiate between different types of numbers.
-Per the IEEE 754 standard, all numbers are stored as double precision floating-point values.
-Scala has different numeric types.
-The two main types are `Int` and `Double`:
+Scala's `Double` type most closely corresponds to JavaScripts default `number` type,
+`Int` represents signed 32-bit integer values, and `BigInt` corresponds to JavaScript's `bigint`s.
+Here are a few examples:

 ```scala
 val i = 1     // Int
 val d = 1.1   // Double
 ```

-You can also create other numeric types as needed:
+You can also use other numeric types as needed:

 ```scala
 val a: Byte = 0    // Byte = 0